Description

 Drug Interactions:

-- Mazdutide delays gastric emptying, potentially affecting oral medication absorption
+- Mazdutide delays gastric emptying, possibly affecting oral medication absorption

-- Take oral medications 1 hour before or 4 hours after Mazdutide injection
+- Take oral drugs 1 hour before or 4 hours after Mazdutide injection

 Insulin and Sulfonylureas: